aiidateam/aiida-core/docs/source/work/index.rst

 >>> ProdSumEx.run(a=Int(2), b=Int(3))
 TypeError: Cannot run process 'ProdSumEx' because required value was not provided for 'c'
 >>> ProdSumEx.run(a=Float(2), b=Int(3), c=Int(4))
 TypeError: Cannot run process 'ProdSumEx' because value 'a' is not of the right type.
-Got '<class 'aiida.orm.data.base.Float'>', expected '<class 'aiida.orm.data.base.Int'>'
+Got '<class 'aiida.orm.data.float.Float'>', expected '<class 'aiida.orm.data.int.Int'>'

 This an example of the additional power of workchains.